appnexus/sicksync/README.md

 `sicksync start`

 Runs the continuous syncing process, taking care of both the remote and local machines (process management wise).
-This will toggle back and forth between web-sockets or rsync depending on the size of changes, and is nearly immediate.
+Small, iterative changes use a blazing-fast WebSocket connection to send file information, while larger changes trigger a rsync update.
+This ensures both speed in rapid changes and confidence in larger ones.

 `sicksync setup`